Bioconductor/BBS/Doc/Prepare-Windows-Server-2022-HOWTO.md

 Choose the "Windows installer (64-bit)".

 When running the installer:
-- Select "Add Python 3.9 to PATH" then click on "Customize installation".
+- Select "Add Python 3.11 to PATH" then click on "Customize installation".
 - In the "Optional Features" screen, everything should be selected.
 Click Next without changing anything.
-- In "Advanced Options" choose "Install for all users" and change install location from `C:\Program Files\Python39` to `C:\Python39`, then click on "Install".
+- In "Advanced Options" choose "Install for all users" and change install location from `C:\Program Files\Python` to `C:\Python311`, then click on "Install".

 ALSO: You might need to explicitly associate `.py` files with Python.
-To test whether the association works, go to `C:\Python39\Tools\demo` in the File Explorer, and double click on `hanoi`.
+To test whether the association works, go to `C:\Python\Tools\demo` in the File Explorer, and double click on `hanoi`.
 If the program starts, then all is fine.
 If not:
 - A popup window will ask you: How do you want to open this type of file